Bad Bunny

 Bad Bunny and Gabriela Berlingeri

 It was Berlingeri who photographed Bad Bunny for the Rolling Stone cover.
 In 2022, the couple started living together and even got a beagle puppy.
-However, their relationship eventually ended in late 2022.
+The relationship ultimately came to an end in late 2022.

-Since February 2023, Bad Bunny has been spotted more frequently with model and influencer Kendall Jenner.
-First, the couple went on a double date with Justin and Hailey Bieber, then they were seen at the Oscar after-party.
-Witnesses claimed they saw the model and the singer kissing in a private Los Angeles club.
+Since February 2023, Bad Bunny has been seen getting cozy with model and influencer Kendall Jenner.
+The pair first went on a double date with Justin and Hailey Bieber, then showed up together at an Oscar after-party.
+Witnesses say they spotted the model and rapper locking lips at an exclusive LA club.

 Bad Bunny and Kendall Jenner